IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 oc get pod
 ```

-If the status does not show `1/1` ready, wait a while, checking status periodically:
+If the status does not show `1/1` READY, wait a while, checking status periodically:

 ```
 NAME                       READY   STATUS    RESTARTS   AGE